zv3/scabb/README.md

 Extensions
 ----------

-`BbParser` object is actually an instance of trait `ExtensibleBbParser` which is highly extensible by it's nature.
+`BbParser` object is actually an instance of trait `ExtendableBbParser` which is highly extensible by it's nature.

 For example, you can subclass the trait and specify your own input tokenizer (which must be an instance of trait `Tokenizer`) or provide some additional tags mappings via scala's partial functions.

-For more details please see `ExtensibleParserSpec` class source code which contains specifications for different ways of parser extensions with examples.
+For more details please see `ExtendableParserSpec` class source code which contains specifications for different ways of parser extensions with examples.